China General Omnibus Company

 As for many historical buildings in Shanghai there was little maintenance over time.
 The original middle building was replaced by a concrete cube probably in the 1970s.
 Both side buildings got added floors and transformation to gain space.
 The left building can be seen on the righ side of left picture.
 It suffered the most.
 The right building was kept in better outside shape.
 Both did not escape destruction in April 2010, just before the Shanghai Expo opening.
 Only a small red brick building on the right has been kept, being the last remaining part of the former Shanghai General hospital.
 It was the former morgue of the hospital.

 August 2018: A new building has been built on this location and just opened as the Bellagio hotel.
 The fake Art Deco style is supposed to match the location’s history but has none of the grandeur of the original.
-The remaining building has been renovated and is mentionned as the former Shanghai General Hospital.
+The remaining building has been renovated and is mentioned as the former Shanghai General Hospital.

 Collège Municipal Français